Rail gauge in Australia: Pre-construction decisions

-At this stage, Victoria and Queensland were still part of New South Wales.
+At this stage, South Australia was no longer part of NSW, while Victoria and Queensland were still part of New South Wales.

 Since the Australian Overland Telegraph Line and under-sea cable communications with England did not open until 1872, communications between Britain and Australia before then were hampered by having to be conducted via sailing ship.
 The journey varied from about seven months on slower ships to about two and a half months on fast clipper ships.
 This had particular consequences for the selection of railway gauge in Australia.